jadecobra/python_tdd_exercises/source/functions/functions_keyword.rst

 So far ``passthrough_with_keyword_arguments`` looks the same as ``passthrough_with_positional_arguments`` did when it took in 2 positional arguments, I have not yet seen a difference between a ``positional argument`` and a ``keyword argument``

-* I add a test that puts the input data out of order to see if there is a difference
+* I will add a test that puts the input data out of order to see if there is a difference

   .. code-block:: python